Distinctive Academic Opportunities

 Dual Degree Programs

 Our students can pursue two undergraduate degrees in separate schools through the Boston University Dual Degree Program or double majors within a school.
-Some general policy considerations for double majors within BU Sargent College:

-To apply, students must complete their freshman year with a grade point average of 3.0 or higher.
+To apply, students must complete their first year with a grade point average of 3.0 or higher.
 Applications can be made during the first or second semester of the sophomore year or by the first semester of the junior year (at least three semesters of enrollment are required).

 Thesis for Distinction

 The Senior Thesis for Distinction provides exceptional students an opportunity to participate in a focused research project under the supervision of a faculty mentor.
 Each student is responsible for executing his or her own research project.
 While students may collaborate with others in the mentor’s lab or research group, they must make an active and significant contribution to their own projects.
-Successful completion of the Thesis for Distinction will help students to gain understanding of the research enterprise and to prepare for graduate programs.
+Successful completion of the Thesis for Distinction will help students to gain an understanding of the research enterprise and to prepare for graduate programs.
 Learn more.

 Sargent College offers several dynamic minors in the following programs: